 A Snapshot of the Steps Required

 - Sync up with an S3 bucket from an EC2 instance.

 To follow along without missing a step in this post, you need to have an active AWS account with access to the AWS Management Console.
-If you don’t have an active AWS account with a subscription, Amazon has made it possible for you as you can enjoy the AWS Free-Tier without being charged.
+If you lack an active AWS account with a subscription, Amazon enables you to benefit from the cost-free AWS Free-Tier usage.

 If the above prerequisites are in place, proceed with me to the steps below:

 Step 1-Create an AWS S3 bucket to sync with an EC2 instance

 To achieve this, sign in to the AWS Management Console as either a root user or an IAM user, or sign up for an AWS account if you’re a new user.

 Note: A root user is one identity that has complete access to all AWS services and resources in the account.
 A root user's access cannot be controlled, but with an IAM user you can securely control user access to AWS services and resources in your AWS account.
 For instance, if you need administrator-level access, you can create an IAM user for that purpose.
 An IAM user is a user within an account that performs daily tasks.

 Let’s assume you’re on the page as shown above and have logged in or signed up accordingly.
 Now it’s time to create an S3 bucket.